12 rules of etiquette for golf.

 5) Maintain Sand Bunkers

-It would help if you also prevented causing excessive change to bunkers in the first place.
+It would help if you also prevented excessive change to bunkers in the first place.
 Enter a bunker to hit your ball from the shortest line.

 6) Silently Stand Still and Out of the Way